Biden and McCarthy reach a final deal to avoid US default and now must sell it to Congress

 McCarthy and his negotiators portrayed the deal as delivering for Republicans though it fell well short of the sweeping spending cuts they sought.
 Top White House officials were briefing Democratic lawmakers and phoning some directly to try to shore up support.

-As Sunday dragged on, negotiators labored to write the bill text and lawmakers raised questions.
+One surprise was a provision important to influential Sen. Joe Manchin, D-W.Va., giving congressional backing for the controversial Mountain Valley Pipeline, a natural gas project, that is certain to raise questions.

+Negotiators also agreed to some Republican demands for increased work requirements for food stamps recipients that Democrats had called a nonstarter.

 McCarthy told reporters at the Capitol on Sunday that the agreement “doesn’t get everything everybody wanted,” but that was to be expected in a divided government.
-Privately, he told lawmakers on a conference call that Democrats "got nothing” they wanted.
+Privately, he told lawmakers on a conference call that Democrats "got nothing.”

-A White House statement from the president, issued after Biden and McCarthy spoke by phone Saturday evening and an agreement in principle followed, said the deal “prevents what could have been a catastrophic default."
+Biden and McCarthy spoke by phone Saturday evening and agreed in principle to the deal, finishing it up Sunday with the 99-page legislative text made public.

-Support from both parties will be needed to win congressional approval before a projected June 5 government default on U.S. debts.
-Lawmakers are not expected to return to work from the Memorial Day weekend before Tuesday, at the earliest, and McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting.
+Support from both parties will be needed to win congressional approval before the projected June 5 government default on U.S. debts.
+Lawmakers are expected to return from the Memorial Day weekend Tuesday, and McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting in the House as soon as Wednesday.

-Negotiators agreed to some Republican demands for increased work requirements for recipients of food stamps that House Democrats had called a nonstarter.

-With the outlines of an agreement in place, the legislative package could be drafted and shared with lawmakers in time for House votes as soon as Wednesday, and later in the coming week in the Senate.
+It would next go to the Senate, where Republican leader Mitch McConnell said senators "must act swiftly and pass this agreement without unnecessary delay.”

 Central to the compromise is a two-year budget deal that would essentially hold spending flat for 2024, while boosting it for defense and veterans, and capping increases at 1% for 2025.
 That’s alongside raising the debt limit for two years, pushing the volatile political issue past the next presidential election.